sapegin/washingcode-book/manuscript/book.md

 - Is a literal value, like a number or a string, is unclear and needs a name?
 - Is value of a literal unclear and we can use a constant?
-- Is a value is configuration and not important to understanding the code?
+- Is knowing the value itself is less important to understanding the code than knowing the name?
 - Is a value reused multiple times?

 ## Don’t surprise me